Skip to content

 Pick based on workload: long-context single-stream → low --sessions; many concurrent persistent agents → high --sessions + lower --context.

 The --sessions ceiling is enforced at session-create time.
-The (N+1)th /v1/sessions/init returns HTTP 503 with code: "max_sessions_reached".
+The (N+1)th /v1/sessions/init returns HTTP 503 with the message "Maximum sessions reached".

 Logging